zdenek-nemec/sandbox/README.md

 ## Rules

 * Every sub-project has its own directory under the root.
-* Name of the sub-project directory is prefixed with the language or technology used.
-* Dash `-` character is to be used in names of the directories, e.g.
+* Name of the sub-project directory is prefixed with the main language or technology used and dash `-` character is used in place of space ` `.
-  `python-demos`, `python-demos/hello-world/hello_world.py`.
+* Structure under the sub-project directory follows language/technology conventions.
 * Every sub-project directory contains `README.md` file with a basic documentation.